 Co-founder of Beds on Board, Jason Ludlow, added: “This exciting partnership shows our commitment to working with the marine industry to help grow the boating community and to help owners offset their costs.
 We’re looking forward to working with MDL to offer their members a managed solution for renting their boat on bedsonboard.com.”

-Existing MDL members can list their boats at bedsonboard.com from today, with the full service scheduled for launch on 1st October 2017.
+Existing MDL members can list their boats at bedsonboard.com.

 Six deserving young people who won a place on the 30th Anniversary MDL Sail Training Awards voyage will be officially presented with their trophies by Eamonn Feeney, Chairman of Ocean Youth Trust South, on Tuesday 19th September at 3pm (stand E52).
 The youngsters returned from their trip earlier this year after spending five days at sea with the Ocean Youth Trust South, on the maiden voyage of its refurbished vessel, Prolific.